-Add an additional 150,000 tons per year or more of recycling capability by 2018 to enable growth of recycling and a net reduction of 480,000 MTCO2e per year1 communities can only add or increase recycling when the infrastructure exists.
-We are on target to reach our goal by 2018, and this will result in a reduction of 2.4M tons of CO2e emissions over this 5 year goal period.
+Add an additional 150,000 tons per year or more of recycling capacity by 2018 to enable growth of recycling and a net reduction of 480,000 MTCO2e per year1

+Recycling results in a significant reduction in greenhouse gases compared to growing or mining those same commodities for use as virgin raw materials.
+Republic's goal is to increase the ability to recycle by adding capacity each year to our recycling infrastructure.
+Through experience, we've learned that communities can only add or increase recycling when the infrastructure exists.
+We are on target to reach our goal by 2018, and this will result in a reduction of 2.4M tons of CO2e emissions over this 5-year goal period.
 That's in addition to the nearly 15 million tons of avoided CO2e emissions that we enable through our recycling network each year and the 6.6 million tons of avoided CO2e emissions that we enable through our own recycling operations.
+In 2017, Republic acquired ReCommunity, the largest independent MRF operator in the country, which operated 26 MRFs in 14 states.
+This acquisition added another 1.8M tons of capacity to our capability.
+Also in 2017, we upgraded several recycling facilities to increase capacity and capability by 20,000 tons per year.
+Together, these actions helped us to exceed our recycling goal a year early.